 December 9, 2011—

-At its regular meeting on December 9, 2011, Michigan Technological University’s Board of Control voted unanimously to extend the contract of President Glenn D. Mroz for two years.
+At its regular meeting on December 9, 2011, Michigan Technological University’s Board of Trustees voted unanimously to extend the contract of President Glenn D. Mroz for two years.
 The contract will run to June 30, 2016.

 The action followed a formal review of Mroz’s performance, which the board conducts on an annual basis.
 His performance is measured against specific criteria and measures tied to the university’s strategic plan and to the overall management of the institution.

 The board’s action reflects its satisfaction with Mroz’s leadership and its desire to have him guide the institution to higher levels of achievement in an increasingly challenging environment.

 “What Michigan Tech has accomplished with Glenn at the helm is truly remarkable,” said Marty Richardson, chair of the Board of Trustees.
 “Michigan Tech is thriving under Glenn’s leadership because there is a sound strategic plan and he insures that all major decisions connect to it.
 Also, he recognizes that we are only as good as our people - faculty, staff, and students – and that supporting their work is a top priority.”